 \subsection{Dam Break Problem \cite{ZO}}

-Figure ~\ref{fig:DamB1} shows the results of dam break problem.
-CFL = 0.25 , number of nodes = 200 and final time = 50 sec.
-MRSU scheme can capture all the flow features like expansion region and hydraulic jump reasonably well with such a crude grid shown by circles.
+Figure ~\ref{fig:DamB1} shows result of dam break problem.
+CFL number is 0.25, number of nodes is 200 and final time is 50 seconds.
+MRSU scheme captures all the flow features like expansion region and hydraulic jump as shown by circles.
 The exact solution is given by solid line.